obayomi96/react-internet-status/README.md

   );
 }
 ```
-- Render InternetStatus component in any parent component preferably in the App.js Component.
+- Render InternetStatus component, wrapped in any component, e.g the App Component.
+Then pass it's props as needed.

 ## Props